October 21, 2025

 In Autumn, you can wear pants, skirts, dresses, and jumpsuits.
 The entire gamut goes in this season.
 No need to go overboard, though, as I would recommend shopping while you’re there and picking up some fun pieces.
 Anywhere you go is amazing, and I’ve bought from high end to casual shops to vintage in Paris.
 It’s all about your taste.

-What to Wear in Paris - dress
+What to Wear in Paris - dress with sneakers

 Dress with Sneaks is a Perfect Way to See Paris